joshfine2003/CNT4007Group32/README.md

 - LINK HERE

 ## Project Overview
 The program starts by reading through configuration files to figure out information for each peer.
 When a peer is initialized, it sends a handshake to all previously initialized peers.
 After handshaking, peers exchange bitfields and corresponding interested/not interested messages.
-Afterwards, the peers enter into a loop of sending each other information, terminating only after all peers have downloaded the entire file.
+The peers then enter into a loop of sending each other information, terminating only after all peers have downloaded the entire file.

 ### Protocols
 While exchanging information, peers deal with the following protocols: